Multiscale modeling

-An example of such problems involve the Navier-Stokes equations for incompressible fluid flow.
+An example of such problems involve the Navier–Stokes equations for incompressible fluid flow.

 In a wide variety of applications, the stress tensor $\tau$ is given as a linear function of the gradient $\nabla u$.
 Such a choice for $\tau$ has been proven to be sufficient for describing the dynamics of a broad range of fluids.
 However, its use for more complex fluids such as polymers is dubious.
 In such a case, it may be necessary to use multiscale modeling to accurately model the system such that the stress tensor can be extracted without requiring the computational cost of a full microscale simulation.

 History

 Horstemeyer 2009, 2012 presented a historical review of the different disciplines (mathematics, physics, and materials science) for solid materials related to multiscale materials modeling.

 The aforementioned DOE multiscale modeling efforts were hierarchical in nature.
-The first concurrent multiscale model occurred when Michael Ortiz (Caltech) took the molecular dynamics code, Dynamo, (developed by Mike Baskes at Sandia National Labs) and with his students embedded it into a finite element code for the first time.
-Martin Karplus, Michael Levitt, Arieh Warshel 2013 were awarded a Nobel Prize in Chemistry for the development of a multiscale model method using both classical and quantum mechanical theory which were used to model large complex chemical systems and reactions.
+The first concurrent multiscale model occurred when Michael Ortiz (Caltech) took the molecular dynamics code Dynamo, developed by Mike Baskes at Sandia National Labs, and with his students embedded it into a finite element code for the first time.
+Martin Karplus, Michael Levitt, and Arieh Warshel received the Nobel Prize in Chemistry in 2013 for the development of a multiscale model method using both classical and quantum mechanical theory which were used to model large complex chemical systems and reactions.